nimiq/app-starter-kit/README.md

 yarn test:unit
 ```

-Compile and minify the project to be ready for deploying in production:
+Compile and minify the project to be ready for deployment in production:

 ```bash
 yarn build